home-assistant/core/homeassistant/components/tplink/README.md

 Other information like the category and whether to enable per default are read from the feature, as are information about units and display precision hints.

-In order to make the tests pass, you will also need to perform the following steps:
-1. Add feature fixture into `tests/components/tplink/fixtures/features.json`
-2. Execute `pytest tests/components/tplink --snapshot-update` to update the snapshots